containers/crun/crun.1.md

 crun [global options] kill [options] CONTAINER SIGNAL

 **--all**
 Kill all the processes in the container.
-Currently ignored.

 **--regex**=**REGEX**
 Kill all the containers that satisfy the specified regex.